efmkoene/efmkoene.github.io/_posts/2022-02-09-Creating_a_natural_coordinate_system_in_Python.md

 ax[1].add_patch(circle1)
 ```

-can be used to compute the tangential vector, normal vector, and curvature, for a point `s=0.75`, thus at three-quarters along the line!
+can be used to compute the tangential vector, normal vector, and curvature (i.e., the maximum inscribing circle), for a point `s=0.75`, thus at three-quarters along the line!

 ![Natural coordinates Python snippet output](../assets/img/natural_coordinates_curvature.png)